COVID-19 Symptom: Stomach Ache

 Q: Is stomach ache a symptom of COVID-19?

 A: In people who contract COVID-19, stomach ache is a common symptom.
-An upset stomach, loss of appetite, diarrhea, and vomiting are some other commonly reported symptoms.
+Other commonly reported symptoms include an upset stomach, loss of appetite, diarrhea, and vomiting.

 Q: Does COVID-19 cause stomach pain?

-A: The COVID-19 virus can cause stomach pain by attacking specific kinds of cells in the intestine, and gut flora more generally.
+A: The COVID-19 virus can cause stomach pain by attacking specific kinds of cells in the intestine and gut flora.
 This disturbs the intestine and consequently causes pain.